ucgmsim/velocity_modelling/wiki/Plotting-Velocity-Models.md

 ## I Have a New Realisation JSON File

-Like the `vm_params.yaml` case, you can pass the realisation JSON file as parameter to the velocity model plotting tool.
+Like the `vm_params.yaml` case, you can pass the realisation JSON file as a parameter to the velocity model plotting tool.
 Because the realisation also contains a definition of the source geometry, this is also plotted on the map.